SylwiaKmiec/mice-protein-expression_clustering/README.md

 #### Application of:
      - PCA,
-     - KMeans and
+     - KMeans
-     - KMedoids to the detaset,
+     - KMedoids
+     - DBSCAN
+     - OPTICS
+     - Agglomerative Hierarchical
+     - Fuzzy C-Means
-     - selection of best working model.
+     - Selection of the best based on Silhouette Score and visualization